n7tae/ham-dht-tools/README.md

 # ham-dht-tools

-Tools for finding data on the Ham Distributed Hash Table (DHT).
-The Ham-DHT uses OpenDHT, a Kademlia implementation of a DHT network.
+Tools for finding data on the ham radio network distributed hash table called *ham-dht*.
+The *ham-dht* uses OpenDHT, a Kademlia implementation of a DHT network.
 These tools use the OpenDHT library to access information that exists on this network.
-Systems using this network publish important inforamation about their configuration and current state.
+Systems using this network publish important information about their configuration and current state.

 ## Tools

-So far there are three tools, serveral more are planned.
+So far there are three tools, several more are planned.

 ### dht-get